Taste the flavours of the Sunshine Coast Hinterland

 icon

-Within the grounds of the Big Pineapple precinct you’ll find a number of makers of good food and drink, including CAVU Distilling, the makers of Sunshine & Sons gin and vodka and Nil Desperandum rum.
+As you begin to descend the winding Hinterland roads to the coast, remember to stop into Woombye.
+Traditionally known as the home of the iconic Big Pineapple, the giant golden fruit now stands tall as a symbol of the local produce the region is renowned for.
+Within the grounds of the Big Pineapple precinct, you’ll find a number of makers of good food and drink, including CAVU Distilling, the makers of Sunshine & Sons gin and vodka, and Nil Desperandum rum.

-While you’re there make sure to visit the neighbouring town of Palmwoods, where foodies will love the newly opened Piggyback restaurant (a true celebration of Asian cuisine), and Rick’s Garage’s which has made headlines for its larger than life burgers.
+Be sure to further drop by the neighbouring town of Palmwoods, where foodies will love the newly opened Piggyback restaurant (a true celebration of Asian cuisine), and Rick’s Garage, which has made headlines for its larger-than-life burgers and diner-style cuisine.

 Kenilworth